Super Fund

 Subject: NWTF Super Fund Request for Proposals

 The Illinois State Chapter of the National Wild Turkey Federation is requesting proposals for Hunting Heritage Super Fund grants to fund a variety of conservation, outreach and education projects that support the NWTF mission: “Conservation of the wild turkey and preservation of our hunting heritage.”
-The proposal submission deadline is August 1, 2026, and project selection will occur at the September state board meeting on 9/20/26.
+The proposal submission deadline is September 1, 2026, and project selection will occur at the September state board meeting on 9/20/26.
 Applicants will be notified of their proposal status early the following week.
 The Illinois NWTF is a volunteer, non-governmental organization composed of hunters and conservationists that raise money for Illinois projects through local banquets and other events.
 Since 1985, over $4 million have been raised and spent in Illinois.

-If you are interested in submitting a Super Fund proposal it should be mailed or e-mailed (preferable) to NWTF Regional Biologist, John Burk, by August 1, 2026 (jburk@nwtf.net).
+If you are interested in submitting a Super Fund proposal it should be mailed or e-mailed (preferable) to NWTF Regional Biologist, John Burk, by September 1, 2026 (jburk@nwtf.net).

 We have a few specific requirements for proposal submission:

 • With over 50 local NWTF chapters in Illinois, there is a good chance one is located within or near your project area.
 Local chapter knowledge/endorsement of your project is essential and will be considered as evaluation criteria by the Super Fund Committee.
 NWTF staff can provide local chapter contact information.
-If your project is of a regional or statewide nature, please contact NWTF staff to determine how to proceed with local contacts at http://www.nwtf.org/events .
+If your project is of a regional or statewide nature, please contact NWTF staff to determine how to proceed with local contacts at https://www.nwtf.org/chapters/illinois-state-chapteril

 • All equipment requests (seed drills, prescribed burning equipment, etc.) costing greater than $1,000, require a 50% funding (cash) match to be considered.
 If you intend to apply for match, but have not yet secured it, you may receive Super Fund approval pending the match requirement.